fourhexagons/music-theory-practice/README.md

   ```sh
   npm run test:browser
   ```
-- Opens the comprehensive test suite in your browser (via `public/tests/index.html`).
+- Opens the comprehensive test suite in your browser.
 - Includes all integration, accessibility, UI, and DOM-dependent tests.

 ### Why this split?